dhis2/dhis2-releases/releases/2.41/README.md

 The following query parameters accepting one or more semicolon separated UIDs are deprecated in favor of a parameter accepting **comma separated** UIDs.
-This is to ensure UIDs are consistently separated by comma accross all DHIS2 endpoints.
+This is to ensure UIDs are consistently separated by comma across all DHIS2 endpoints.
 Names are now also consistently using plural to indicate more than one UID is allowed.

 `/tracker/trackedEntity`